cki-project/skt-archived/README.md

 </job>
 ```

-Provided you have both Beaker access and a suitable job XML template, you can
+Provided you have both Beaker access and a suitable job XML file, you can
 run the tests with the built kernel as such:

     skt --rc <SKTRC> --state --workdir <WORKDIR> -vv run --wait